-Assessment is based on outcomes.
+- standardizedFinal exams - Assessment is based on outcomes.
 All courses are measured in percentage grades.
-Students must achieve 50% to progress into grade 8 and 9; students need 65% to progress into 10-1, 20-1, and 30-1 courses.
-Any grade 10-12 courses below 50% do not earn credit.
+Students must achieve 50% to progress into the next grade.

 Cheating and/or plagiarism are serious offences that will be reported to the administration and incur an academic penalty, up to and including a zero and a disciplinary penalty.
 Cheating includes any activities meant to gain an unfair advantage on an assessment.
 Plagiarism is copying work from others or submitting assignments as your own when you did not do the work.
-Cell phones or smart devices seen during tests result in an automatic zero, as per Alberta Education regulations regarding standardized tests.
+Cell phones or smart devices seen during tests result in an automatic zero.
 We want to prepare students for university expectations.